 - Hiking Poles – Not necessary but recommended.

-- Winter traction for boots – No need for expensive cleats, but highly recommended.
+- Winter traction (cleats) for boots, highly recommended! – No need for an expensive pair.

 - Camera – Slipping is highly possible, so protect whatever camera you bring.
 Use hand warmers to keep your phone battery from dying.